 "MPPSA" or "Master Power Purchase and Sale Agreement" means the Master Power Purchase & Sale Agreement entered into between EPMI and Customer prior to or contemporaneously with this Agreement, for the purchase and sale of Products by and to EPMI under Transactions.

-"Customer Product Price" means with respect to any specified Transaction, the amount specified by Customer as its estimated cost of [generating][procuring under Customer’s existing supply contracts with third parties] the Product that is the subject of such Transaction, calculated in accordance with Section 4.4.
+"Customer Product Price" means with respect to any specified Transaction, the amount specified by Customer as its estimated cost of procuring from the Resources or any pertinent Resourcethe Product that is the subject of such Transaction, calculated in accordance with Section 4.4.

 "MWh" means megawatt hour.